Fusion-Power-Plant-Framework/bluemira/documentation/source/magnetostatics/magnetostatics.rst

 of planar circuits, making use of the ``PolyhedralPrismCurrentSource`` object.

 ..
 Note::
-    Sadly, the ``PolyhedralPrismCurrentSource`` can only equal angle end-caps.
-This is due to a limitation that will hopefully be resolved in future.
+    Sadly, the ``PolyhedralPrismCurrentSource`` can only handle equal angle end-caps.
+    This is due to a limitation of the formulation that will hopefully be resolved in future.

 .. literalinclude:: doc_polyhedral_planar.py